 Send a friendly email

-When you first chase, just send a friendly email with the original invoice attached.
-Keep the tone of your email really light.
+When you first chase, send a friendly email with the original invoice attached.
+Keep the tone of your email light.
 Say something like: "Hi Tom, hope all is well.
 Just wondered if you'd had chance to pay the attached invoice?
 It's now overdue and requires payment.
-Any probs, just shout!".
+Any probs, shout!".
 And that should do it!

 Next, send a statement